quezon/wrsr/README.md

 - [@quezon](https://github.com/quezon)

-## Suggestions and Recommendations
+## Plead for Help, Suggestions and Recommendations

+I need help with getting the cost function/formula for non linear costs such as for Roads, Bridges and Tunnels.
-If you have any suggestions and recommendations to improve this project, please reach me out at
+If you have any suggestions, recommendations to improve this project or want to help me out with this project, please reach me out at

 Gmail: labgrie@gmail.com